You can easily import an Excel file into Python using Pandas. In order to accomplish this goal, you’ll need to use read_excel:

 Now what if you want to select a specific column or columns from the Excel file?

-Run the code (after adjusting the file path), and you’ll get only the product_name column:
+Run the script (after adjusting the file path), and you’ll get only the product_name column:

 product_name